-8.19 Physical Security and Maintenance of Computer Assets (8.03 from Chapter 1- Board Administration)
+8.19 Physical Security and Maintenance of Computer Assets

 Employees will ensure that all computer assets (computers, monitors, laptop computers, printers, etc.) that are assigned to or regularly used by them are maintained and used in a manner consistent with the equipment's function and such that the possibility of damage and/or loss is minimized.